Workflow#

 Structure of an initiative#

 Initiatives should provide enough context for anyone to understand its importance and outcomes or measures for completion.
 It should provide enough information that our team can prioritize the initiative in our Bi-weekly initiatives meetings.
-They should also provide a single point of access to any related epics, tasks, and subtasks.
+They should also provide a single point of access for visibility into any related epics, tasks, and subtasks.

 Example structure of an initiative